BelgianBiodiversityPlatform/BiodiversityBox/README.md

 Virtual machines are, by definition, heavy (you have basically two systems running in parallel on a single computer).
 It's therefore important to carefully decide how to share memory between BiodiversityBox and your host operating system.

 This can be configured in Virtualbox.
-We advise to allocate at least 2Gb of memory to BiodiversityBox.
-You can adjust this based on the characteristics of your machine: the more RAM allowed the better, but you should also take care of not starving the host operating system (it'll also needs probably at least 2Gb to work correctly).
+BiodiversityBox comes configured to use 2Gb of memory.
+If possible (if your machine has 4Gb+ of memory), we encourage you to allocate more memory to BiodiversityBox.
+You should also take care of not starving the host operating system.

 We also advise you to experiment with a few different values and, when working in BiodiversityBox, to close any unnecessary application (web browsers, ...) in your host operating system.